App-Based diet plan could ease IBS symptoms for millions

 Summary

 This study tests whether a mobile app can help doctors and dietitians create a personalized low-FODMAP diet for people with Irritable Bowel Syndrome (IBS).
-About 200 adults with IBS will either use the app or receive a standard diet booklet.
-The goal is to see if the app improves gut symptoms, mood, and quality of life over several months.
+About 200 adults with IBS will either use the app or receive a diet booklet.
+The goal is to reduce stomach pain, bloating, and other symptoms, and to understand how the diet affects the gut-brain connection.

 Get updates